BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 On the day of treatment

-You will go into theatre or a treatment room to undress and get onto a treatment couch.
+You will then go into theatre or a treatment room where you will get undressed and get onto a treatment couch.

-- Checking your paperwork has been fully completed
+- Checking all your paperwork has been fully completed

 - Rechecking your medical history